 Controlling your breathing is your choice.
 You are activating your parasympathetic nervous, your relaxation response, which will restore balance in your body.

 Focus on your feet too simple for you?

-If you continue to focus on panic-filled thoughts, you will spiral more into a panic.
+If you continue focusing on panic-filled thoughts, you will spiral into panic.

-Focusing on your feet is where you choose to focus on thoughts that are not adding to your panic.
+Focusing on your feet is where you focus on thoughts that are not adding to your panic.

 Remind yourself that you only feel this because you are hyperventilating and will be okay, or by using coping statements.